SWEG-2014-EC-Batch/YE-KOLO-CODERS/README.md

 # About YE-KOLO-CODERS

-YE-KOLO-CODERSis a group of students interested in software engineering, programming languages, and databases.
+YE-KOLO-CODERS is a group of female students interested in software engineering, programming languages, and databases.
 Our goal is to create innovative solutions to complex problems while continuously learning and improving our skills.

 # YE-KOLO-CODERS Coding Projects